kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Where Text Appears

-Emails store communication.
+Emails store communication
-Documents store policy.
+Documents store policy
-Logs store events.
+Logs store events
 Reviews store opinion

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.